 Who pays for the printing/framing costs?

 What does is cost to apply for The Censored Exhibition?
+And what does this fee cover?

 Is the exhibitions guarded?